 Applications are accepted on a rolling basis.
 Students can begin their program three times per year: spring, summer, or fall.
 Contact an enrollment counselor for program and enrollment information:(855) 751‑4445 or firstname.lastname@example.org

-Applicants are required to have an undergraduate degree from a regionally accredited college or university with a minimum cumulative GPA of 3.0.
+Applicants are required to have an undergraduate degree or above from a regionally accredited college or university with a minimum cumulative GPA of 2.75.